ikizhvatov/jlsca-tutorials/HPC.md

 addprocs([("cn89.science.ru.nl", 4), ("cn88.science.ru.nl", 2), ("cn13.science.ru.nl", 2), ("cn99.science.ru.nl", 2)]; tunnel=true, exeflags="--depwarn=no")
 ```

 Each node spec (optionally) includes the number of workers on each node.
 Normally, the number of workers is equal to the number of physical CPUs on the node.

+On some clusters, even no modifications to the code woudl be necessary, but a `--machinefile` option passing julia a list of nodes from a file.
+In my case, the `tunnel` option appeared to be necessary for the processes to communicate between the nodes, so I used the `addprocs` way.

-(Note that `--depwarns=no` was added to avoid warnings from Julia version 0.6.0, it may not be necessary any more as the Jlsca code has been adapted.)
+The `--depwarns=no` was added to avoid warnings from Julia version 0.6.0, it may not be necessary here and below any more as the Jlsca code has been adapted.

 ### 3. Execution